richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 Timeline (Versions):

+- 2023.09.14 Adding buzzer sounds for BootUp, BeaconTx, MessageRx and more.
 - 2023.09.11 Saving last used Callsign into internal Memory to remember it at next boot.
 - 2023.09.05 Adding "simplified Tracker Mode": only GPS beacons Tx.
 - 2023.08.27 Adding support to connect BME280 and see Temperature, Humidity, Pressure.